- 1 Introduction

 tsocks and torify are installed.
 Since Tor-ification is done at a lower level (in-kernel network filter, Tor-ified DNS), these tools are actually unnecessary.
 They are solely included due to dependencies and configured for completeness.

-One serious security issue is that we don't know what software will attempt to contact the network and whether their proxy settings are set up to use the Tor SOCKS proxy or polipo HTTP(s) proxy correctly.
-This is solved by blocking all outbound Internet traffic except Tor and I2P, and explicitly configure all applications to use either of these.
+One serious security issue is that we don't know what software will attempt to contact the network and whether their proxy settings are set up to use the Tor SOCKS proxy correctly.
+This is solved by blocking all outbound Internet traffic except Tor (and I2P when enabled), and explicitly configure all applications to use either of these.

 The default case is to block all outbound network traffic; let us now document all exceptions and some clarifications to this rule.